Mathematical Foundations of Polyphonic Music Generation via Structural Inductive Bias: Mathematical Framework of Optimization Stability

 \subsection{Stage 3: Global Manifold Expansion}

-We extend the local properties to the entire multi-layer network using mathematical induction and the chain rule of Jacobians. \begin{proposition}[Global Optimization Stability] Let $A_{\text{total}}^{(k)}$ be a $k$-layer neural network where each layer is a shuffled block-diagonal matrix.
-The total Jacobian $J_{\text{total}}$ of the composite mapping is a surjective linear map, ensuring that for any masked entry, there exists a valid gradient update path. \end{proposition} \begin{proof} We prove this by induction on the number of layers $k$.
+I extend the local properties to the entire multi-layer network using mathematical induction and the chain rule of Jacobians. \begin{proposition}[Global Topological Stability] Let $A_{\text{total}}^{(k)}$ be a $k$-layer neural network where each layer is a shuffled block-diagonal matrix.
+By the chain rule, the composition of these transversal mappings maintains the structural integrity of the manifold.
+Rather than strictly guaranteeing a surjective gradient flow for every parameter update, this property establishes a powerful topological stability. \end{proposition} \begin{proof} I prove this by induction on the number of layers $k$.

 \textbf{Base Case ($k=1$):} Consider $A^{(1)} = L_1 = B_1 \oplus D_1$.
 As proved in Stage 1, $L_1$ has the RPTP.
-By \textbf{Theorem 2.5}, the Jacobian of the constraint map for $L_1$ has full row rank (surjective).
+By \textbf{Theorem 2.5} \citep{RPTP_paper}, the Jacobian of the constraint map for $L_1$ has full row rank.
 Thus, optimization is locally robust.